Drarok/calcine/README.markdown

 composer install
 cp app/config/calcine.json.sample app/config/calcine.json
 edit app/config/calcine.json

-bin/calcine new-post blog-post-filename
-# You now need to edit the file created by the previous command ^
+# You now need to create a file or make a post in your CMS, then:

 bin/calcine build
 ```